 In Italy, where I am lucky to live and work six summer months of the year, I have plenty of inspiration and time to devote to writing.
 Maurice and I live in a converted stable near our restored watermill, which we let to holiday guests.
 The area is unspoilt and tranquil, but in the Second World War, partisans and SS were active in the hills.
 I speak fluent Italian, so was able to research this period and interview elderly Italian friends.
-Coupled with my own Italian mother-in-law’s experiences as a war bride, I came up with the factual-fiction that is “Tuscan Roots”.
+Coupled with my own Italian mother-in-law’s experiences as a war bride, this helps me tremendously with my historical fiction.

-The sequel, “Now and Then in Tuscany” will launch April 2017.
-It continues the story of the Starnucci family and weaves between present day and the early 1900’s.
+The sequel, “Now and Then in Tuscany” was launched April 2017.
+It continues the story of the Starnucci family and weaves between present day and the early 1900s.
 The background to this family saga is the “transhumance” – the drovers’ annual trek from the freezing Apennines to better pastures along the Tuscan Maremma coast.

 Check my networking links via